 Here’s the scoop.

 Hot, cold, rain, or shine, ice cream is a good call on any day.
-With summer finally here, it’s only going to taste better and better as the months roll on.
 Here’s the scoop on where to find the best ice cream in Houston.
 [Featured image: @thehungrypetite]

 Hank Wiggins, the parlor’s namesake, was once called Houston’s king of homemade ice cream.
 Today, his family keeps his name alive through the delicious ice cream spun out of the truly Texan hole-in-the-wall parlor on Main Street.
 Hank’s rotates 18 flavors by the day off a list of 100.
 Our personal favorites are the absolutely divine Butter Pecan and Banana Pudding ice creams.
 Sundaes, banana splits, and other old fashioned favorites are also available.
 Long live Hank Wiggins!

 With locations sprinkled throughout Houston, Fat Cat offers deliciously fresh small-batch, scratch-made ice cream with ingredients sourced from local farms.
 The parlor offers five flavors year-round, including Milk Chocolate Stout – made with Convict Hill Oatmeal Stout beer; Waterloo Strawberry Buttermilk – made with Waterloo Texas Gin; and Chai Tea Coconut.
 Fat Cat also whips out a variety of yummy seasonal flavors, such as their Salted Butter Caramel, Buttered Rum Raisin, and Raspberry Beret Sorbet.
 Meow.